 should be your next step if you need assistance in applying for Social Security disability benefits because your medical condition makes it impossible for you to work.

 When you are interviewing Social Security Disability representatives

 ask critical questions, like: how many Social Security Disability hearings do you have per month; do you understand the SSA's POMS (the manual Social Security employees use to process claims); and, do you understand the date last insured and how it affects my disability onset date?

 The Law Offices of LaVan & Neidenberg, located in Atlanta, Georgia represent over 5000 disability claimants.
-Our disability attorneys have experience with cross examining medical and vocational experts and take time when speaking with you about your case.
+Our disability representatives have experience with cross examining medical and vocational experts and take time when speaking with you about your case.
 Contact us

 today at 1-888-234-5758